hashicorp/terraform-provider-tfe/website/docs/r/registry_module.html.markdown

 * `display_identifier` - (Optional, Computed) The display identifier for your VCS repository.
   For most VCS providers outside of BitBucket Cloud and Azure DevOps, this will match the `identifier` string.
-Atlas recomputes this server-side for OAuth connections; it is read back from the API and does not need to be set explicitly.
+HCP Terraform recomputes this server-side for OAuth connections; it is read back from the API and does not need to be set explicitly.
 * `identifier` - (Required) A reference to your VCS repository in the format `<organization>/<repository>` where `<organization>` and `<repository>` refer to the organization (or project key, for Bitbucket Data Center)